madeby254/React-Gallery-App/README.md

         1. In the Directory run
                 npm install

-        2. Get a Flicr Api Key from [Here](https://www.flickr.com/services/apps/create/apply/)
+        2. Get a Flickr Api Key from [Here](https://www.flickr.com/services/apps/create/apply/)

         3. create your own config.js file and place it inside of a src directory. it should look like this